Articles

 Cost ControlSince the seller arranges and pays for the initial transport, they have better control over these costs.
 This allows for more accurate pricing and budgeting.

-Reduced LiabilityRisk transfers to the buyer once goods are handed over to the first carrier, reducing the seller's liability.
+Reduced LiabilityRisk transfers to the buyer once goods are handed over to the first carrier, reducing the supplier's liability.

-Export ComplianceSellers are responsible for obtaining necessary export licenses and permits, ensuring compliance with trade regulations.
+Export ComplianceThe merchant assumes responsibility for obtaining necessary export licences and permits, ensuring compliance with trade regulations.

 From the Buyer's Perspective